polyeval/g-transeval/README.md

 More detailed information is at [./G-TransEval](G-TransEval/README.md)

 ## Evaluation Results
-We evaluate CodeBERT, CodeT5, TransCoder and TransCoder-ST on G-TransEval.
+We evaluate CodeBERT, CodeT5, TransCoder, TransCoder-ST, gpt-3.5-turbo and StarCoderBase on G-TransEval.

 ### Models checkpoint
 |Models          |Source                                        |